Sequential Attention-based Sampling for Histopathological Analysis: Model description

 \subsection{Sequential Attention-based Sampling for Histopathological Analysis}

-In this section, we describe how we train a reinforcement learning (RL) agent to select which patches to zoom into, leveraging feature distillation with the HAFED model and state update with the TSU model.
+We train a reinforcement learning (RL) agent to select which patches to zoom into, leveraging feature distillation with the HAFED model and state update with the TSU model.
 We formulate the patch selection process as a sequential decision-making problem, where an agent interacts with a slide-specific environment over multiple steps (\cref{algo:agent_env_step}).
 During each training episode, at each timestep \(t\), the agent observes the WSI state \(S_t\), which is initialized with the low-resolution feature \(S_0 = Z\).
 Based on \(S_t\), the policy network \(\pi_{\theta}\) produces a probability distribution over a set of actions from a discrete action space \(\{1, 2, \ldots, N\}\).
 The agent samples an action \(a_t\), corresponding to the next low-resolution patch to zoom in, according to the current policy \(\pi_{\theta_t}(\cdot \mid S_t)\) with a stochastic sampling rule.
 The zoomed-in patch is passed through HAFED to obtain its high-resolution representation \(V(a_t)\).
 This representation is then used by the TSU to selectively refine the current state \(S_t\), by modifying only those patches that are similar to \(a_t\) in the feature space.
 This produces an updated state \(S_{t+1}\).
 The classifier trained together with HAFED then uses the updated state \(S_{t+1}\) to produce a slide-level prediction \(\hat{y}_t\).
-This prediction is compared against the ground truth label \(y\) to compute a time-step wise reward, based on a negative binary cross-entropy (BCE) loss.
+This prediction is compared against the ground truth label \(y\) to compute a time-step-wise reward, based on a negative cross-entropy (CE) loss.
 This feedback is used to update the policy network using Proximal Policy Optimization (PPO) \citep{schulman2017ppo} algorithm.
-We employed Generalized Advantage Estimation (GAE) in computing advantage function \citep{gae}, whose output was trained to predict the reward until the end of the episode.
-Both the policy and value network were modeled on standard architectures \cite{ilse2018abmil} details are in Appendix \ref*{appendix:actor_critic}.
-The same sequence of steps was followed during evaluation, except that the action with the highest probability based on the policy network's output was chosen deterministically.
+We employed Generalized Advantage Estimation (GAE) in computing the advantage function \citep{gae}, whose output was trained to predict the reward until the end of the episode.
+Both the policy and value network were modeled on standard architectures \cite{ilse2018abmil} (details in Appendix \ref*{appendix:actor_critic}).
+The same steps were followed during evaluation, except that the action with the highest probability based on the policy network's output was chosen deterministically.